-Every Applicant registered pursuant to section 4.1 or 4.3 shall provide proof of prior practical experience by completing Form 6-2C and providing further information and documents in support.
+19. Every Applicant registered pursuant to section 4.1 or 4.3 shall provide proof of prior practical experience by completing the prescribed form and providing further information and documents in support.

-- 20. The Registrar shall assess the proof of practical experience provided by the Applicant against the required competencies of an entry-level Chartered Accountant, as set out in Schedule E, on a substantial equivalency basis, and determine either that: - 20.1 the Applicant has at least three years of practical experience and has achieved the Entry-Level Competencies set out in Schedule E of this regulation; or - 20.2 the Applicant must acquire further practical experience to complete the three years of practical experience or achieve one or more of the Entry-Level Competencies set out in Schedule E of this regulation.
+- 20. The Registrar shall assess the proof of practical experience provided by the Applicant against the required competencies set out in the CPA Practical ExperienceRequirements (CPA PER) or any successor document, on a substantial equivalency basis, and determine either that: - 20.1 the Applicant has at least 30 months of practical experience and has achieved the competencies as set out in the CPA PER or any successor document; or - 20.2 the Applicant must acquire further practical experience to complete the 30 months of practical experience or achieve one or more of the as set out in the CPA PER or any successor document.

 - 21. The Registrar shall require the Applicant, if a decision is made under subsection 20.2 of this regulation, to complete a further period of practical experience of up to three years. - 22.
-The Registrar shall require the further period of practical experience required under section 21 of this regulation to be completed either:
+The Registrar shall require the further period of practical experience required under section 21 of this regulation to be completed either: - 22.1 in the same form and manner, and be subject to the same constraints and prescriptions, as though it were a period of practical experience under Regulation 6-1; or - 22.2 under the supervision of a Member in good standing of CPA Ontario. - 23.
+The Registrar shall not register an Applicant, or renew registration of an Applicant, of any person who: - 23.1 fails to make any disclosure or provide any information or document required by this regulation; or

-- in the same form and manner, and be subject to the same constraints and prescriptions, as though it were a period of practical experience under Regulation 6-1; or - 22.2 under the supervision of a Member in good standing of CPA Ontario. - 23.
-The Registrar shall not register an Applicant, or renew registration of an Applicant, of any person who: - 23.1 fails to make any disclosure or provide any information or document required by this regulation; or - 23.2 provides information or a document that is false or misleading, unless the Registrar is satisfied that the falsehood or misleading is not material and that it was made inadvertently.
+23.2 provides information or a document that is false or misleading, unless the Registrar is satisfied that the falsehood or misleading is not material and that it was made inadvertently.